xcgpseud/EnumerableExtensions/README.md

 ---

 > ### Intercalate
-> Intercalate inserts the method receiver slice into the function slice at each step.
+> Intercalate inserts the method receiver slice into the function slice at each step and flattens the result.